qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Made shutdown zero the digits

+Shift PFL(Cue) is slip mode toggle.

+Shift load button ejects the deck.
+I wanted to make it previous track since we lost it from the bottom row of the performance pads, but mixxx doesn't seem to have a previous track control.

 #### Effects

 I've changed the way these work from all the other implementaions, to how I think I want them.